popularbelbase07/Product_Web_API/Product_Web_api_6/README.md

  ## Advanced Web Apis with ASP.NET CORE in .NET 6

+ ## Installation Packages
+		1. Install Microsoft.EntityFrameworkCore  => using nuget Package manager.
+		2. dotnet add package Microsoft.EntityFrameworkCore.InMemory

- 1. This Project basically use inmemory database and do some very crucial operation like CRUD.
+ 1. This Project basically use inmemory database and do some very crucial operation like CRUD

-	* 1. Install Microsoft.EntityFrameworkCore  => using nuget Package manager.
-	* dotnet add package Microsoft.EntityFrameworkCore.InMemory

 	1. Pagination and filtering
 	2. Nuget